qbead/qbeadWebsite/content/book/dancing.md

 In this adventure, you will explore the ways we can describe motion mathematically and code colorful representations of that math.
 :::

 Whether you’ve watched a dance, or are a dancer yourself, you know dancing is all about movement.
 Be it a pirouette, a leap, or a straight line, dancers gracefully move through space in exciting ways.
 Your SpinWheel can act as a dancer too!
 Mathematically we can represent this motion in many ways.
-In this lesson, we will write colorful visualizations of this math that you can explore with SpinWheel!
+In this lesson, we will write colorful visualizations of this math that you can explore with you SpinWheel!

 ## Linear Motion: Line Dancing

-The first way we will think about motions is by moving along a line.
+The first way we will think about motion is by moving along a line.
 We can move back and forth on a line but in no other direction.
 This is called one dimension motion.
 Below you can use your mouse to drag the circle along one dimension.
 Think of this like a dancer moving back and forth across the stage.

 <style>